Skip to content

 execute_codeExecutes JavaScript code containing toolmesh.* function calls

-The LLM calls list_tools once, sees the available functions with their type signatures, then writes JavaScript that chains multiple calls together.
+The LLM calls discover_tools once, sees the matching functions with their type signatures, then writes JavaScript that chains multiple calls together.

 Every tool in the MCP tool list costs context window budget.
 With 50+ tools from multiple backends, the context window fills up and the client becomes unusable.
 Code Mode reduces 50,000+ tokens to ~1,000 — the difference between “doesn’t work” and “just runs.”